Etternium/Space-War/README.md

   - Controls weight variables such as drive factor, maximum speed, neighbour radius and avoidance radius multiplier
 - ***Flock Agent***:
   - Holds health and damage variables
-  - Finds anc checks if an enemy is within range and shoots it at set intervals
+  - Finds and checks if an enemy is within range and shoots it at set intervals
-  - Continously moves the fighter with respect to behaviours attached to it
+  - Continuously moves the fighter with respect to behaviours attached to it
 - ***Same Flock Filter***: Finds fighters of same tag so that they don't group with opposing fighters
 - ***Physics Layer Filter***: Makes a list of game objects with a specific layer mask for fighters to avoid